MPLhack3d/MPLhack3d.github.io/_posts/2025-03-22-thm-blog-writeup.md

   +----+------------+------------------------------------+---------------+------------------------------+----------+---------------------+---------------------+-------------+---------------+
 ```

-I attempted to crack it using `john`, but was unsuccessful with `rockyou.txt`
+I attempted to crack it using `john`, but was unsuccessful with `rockyou.txt`:
 ```bash
 kali@kali:~/ctf/blog$ john --wordlist=/usr/share/wordlists/rockyou.txt hash
 Using default input encoding: UTF-8